debdoot9804/LLama3.2-chatbot-app/README.md

 The chain can be traced using Langsmith

 Tools used:
-✅ Llama 3.2 – Powerful open-weight LLM
+✅ Llama 3.2 – Powerful open-source LLM model

 ✅ Ollama – Simplified LLM deployment

 ✅ Streamlit – Rapid UI development